truenas/documentation/content/TrueCommand/SystemManagement/MultiSystems.md

 With TrueCommand, you can configure iSCSI volumes on multiple systems simultaneously.
 Refer to the [iSCSI section]({{< relref "iscsimanagement.md" >}}) for more information.

-## Cluster Management

-By definition, clusters span across multiple systems.
-TrueCommand instances with three or more connected TrueNAS SCALE systems can create clustered volumes.
-Refer to the [Clustering section]({{< relref "TrueCommand/Clustering/_index.md" >}}) for more information.